junxit/us-congress-bills-115/derived/amendments.md

 ### 22 U.S.C. § 2213

-> in subsection (b), by striking “United States-supported microfinance institutions” each place it appears and inserting “United States-supported financial intermediaries”;
+> by striking “United States-supported microfinance institutions” each place it appears and inserting “United States-supported financial intermediaries”; and

 | | |
 |---|---|